What is Express Entry (EE)?

 Express Entry Draws & ITA

-After ranking CIC conducts weekly selections and invites selected candidates to submit a full, complete application for permanent residency (ITA).
+After ranking IRCC conducts weekly selections and invites selected candidates to submit a full, complete application for permanent residency (ITA).
 The selections will be made based upon CRS ranking .
-Before a selection, CIC will post instructions on their website and include:
+Before a selection IRCC will post instructions on their website and include:

 - Date and time of the draw;